appurist/reactivator/README.md

 In particular, several functions are available in the Reactivator API for JavaScript.
 See [the API page](https://github.com/appurist/reactivator/wiki/Reactivator-API) for more.

-### Example use of Refs, Reactive Objects, and Watches

 See also [the example page](https://github.com/appurist/reactivator/wiki/Summary:-Example-use-of-ref(),-reactive()-and-watch()) for a source code example, as well as the resulting [output](https://github.com/appurist/reactivator/wiki/Summary:-Example-use-of-ref(),-reactive()-and-watch()#output).

 ### WORK IN PROGRESS